Your voice can make a significant difference in the lives of people with intellectual and developmental disabilities

 AHRC Nassau, The Arc New York and today’s service model originated 70 years ago due to the advocacy efforts of people with disabilities, their family members, friends and supporters.
 Share your perspectives and let lawmakers know the strong community that stand up for the issues impacting people all abilities, especially:

-Residential Development: Thousands of New York State residents with developmental disabilities are waiting for homes.
-Many are in immediate need, facing an onerous and unclear process.
-We advocate for increased residential development, especially with regard to aging caregivers living at home with their adult offspring.
-We support the Fair Access to Individualized Residences (FAIR) Housing Act, that would give family caregivers the right to request a “caregiver assessment” from OPWDD, and depending on the outcome, an immediate out-of-home residential placement.
-We also propose sufficient residential development to meet the growing need to 1.) transparently assess the number of people who have requested or need residential services and keep a wait list with a publically available summary; 2) streamline the eligibility process so that people on the wait list can have their eligibility rapidly assessed and established; 3) make other administrative enhancements necessary to more efficiently match people in need with existing vacancies; and 4) provide capital and operating funding to establish as many new residential opportunities as necessary to meet the needs of New Yorkers with intellectual and developmental disabilities, particularly for those individuals with behavioral and psychological needs.
+Position: We continue to advocate for increased residential development, and an improved placement process, especially for people living at home with aging caregivers.
+We propose the following actions be taken to ensure there is sufficient residential development to meet the growing need to 1.) transparently assess the number of people who have requested or need residential services and keep a wait list with a publicly available summary; 2.) streamline the eligibility process so that people on the wait list can have their eligibility rapidly assessed and established; 3.) make administrative enhancements necessary to more efficiently match people seeking placement with existing vacancies; and 4.) provide capital and operating funds to establish as many new residential opportunities as necessary to meet the needs of New Yorkers with intellectual and developmental disabilities, particularly for those individuals with behavioral and psychological needs.

-Issue: Preschools that serve children with developmental disabilities are paid significantly less than it costs to operate them; the state reimburses these programs at 94% of allowable cost and even less of actual cost.
+Issue: Preschools that serve children with developmental disabilities are paid significantly less than it costs to operate them; the state reimburses these programs at 94 percent of allowable cost and even less of actual cost.
 Chapters of The Arc New York can no longer subsidize preschool programs without endangering other OPWDD related programs.
-In addition, due to the teacher compensation gap between special education and public schools, we also continue to have teacher recruitment and retention challenges.
+In addition, due to the teacher compensation gap between special education schools and public schools, we also continue to have extraordinary teacher recruitment and retention challenges.
 Preschools need appropriate growth factors and tuition rate increases along with other fiscal support to bring reimbursement more closely in line with the cost of operations.
 Research shows that investing in preschool programs has a significant return on investment.

-Position: We advocate for the following to support and sustain preschool and early intervention opportunities for children with intellectual and developmental disabilities: 1.) provide a 4% tuition increase for special education schools; 2) the inclusion of a statutory index for annual tuition increases for 4410 preschools and 853 special education schools, and the establishment of a reserve fund to maintain fiscal viability; 3) providing $18 million for special education schools to narrow the teacher compensation gap; 4) setting aside Universal Pre-Kindergarten seats to ensure classroom integration with 4410 special education preschools; and 5) providing a 4% Early Intervention rate increase to address 20+ years of flat/decreasing rates.
+Position: We advocate for the following to support and sustain preschool and early intervention opportunities for children with intellectual and developmental disabilities: 1.) provide a 4% tuition increase for special education schools in 2018-19 school year; 2.) include statutory index for annual tuition increases for 4410 preschools and 853 special education schools, and establish a reserve fund to maintain fiscal viability; 3.) provide $18 million for special education schools to narrow the teacher compensation gap; 4.) set aside Universal Pre-school (UPK) seats to ensure classroom integration with 4410 special education preschools; and 5.) provide a 4% Early Intervention rate increase to address 20+ years of flat/decreasing rates.